Talented young people from Uganda are invited to attend the football show in Spain

 Retired Ugandan goalkeeper Denis Onyango and Vipers striker Younes Sentamu will be role models for young players.

-Reverend Frederic Angora and Suleiman Hosea are supervising the project on behalf of the Minister.
+Reverend Frederic Angora and Solomon Hosea are overseeing the project on behalf of the Minister.

 An initiative in collaboration with Glassman Group Football International (GGFI).